gcoguiec/vitest-double/README.md

 `vitest-double` is a tiny helper that allows you to create the full or partial "double" of a typed object while keeping its original type signature.

+## About the name

-('vitesse double' means 'double speed' in French)
+Double as in doppelgänger and 'vitesse double' also means 'double speed' in French, It's a _double_ pun.

 ## Getting started